Code4Blessings/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What problem does the context API help solve?
+- [X] What problem does the context API help solve?

+      --context API solves the problem of prop-drilling.

-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- [X] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+    --Actions – snippets of code that provide the type of action and the data associated with it.
+    --Reducers – A function that determines what changes in the application’s state.
+    --Store – stores the whole state of the application in an immutable tree which makes the application more predictable.

-- [ ] What is the difference between Application state and Component state?
+- [X] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+    --Application state, also known as global state is the state that all of the components, in the application, have access to.
+An example of this would be the redux store.
+Component state, also known as local state, is only available locally to the component it’s located in.
+A good way to use the component state would be when you want to pass state to event listeners and buttons.

-- [ ] Describe `redux-thunk`, what does it allow us to do?
+- [X] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+  --Redux-thunk is a middleware that lets you call action creators that return a function instead of an action object.
+It allows you to handle asynchronour operations inside the action-creator.

-- [ ] What is your favorite state management system you've learned and this sprint?
+- [X] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+    --For now I would have to say context API is my favorite management system, however that could change with time.
+Redux, being the more complex state management system, took a lot longer to learn and from what I've learned so far, is the more reliable as context API causes your components to not be reusable.
+The only reason I am using context API, right now, is it saves time.

 ## Project Set Up